 What do flat lines or gaps in my data mean?

 Flat lines can occur when your headband is unable to get a good reading of your biosignals – often caused by rolling around in bed.
 Gaps in your data signify that your headband may have disconnected due to Bluetooth range or a flat battery.
 Be sure to position your mobile device close to your Muse and fully charge your headband between sessions for the best overnight tracking.

 Navigating the Muse App

-- Specific to Muse S headbands, under the Go-to-sleep section (moon icon) you’ll find all Go-to-sleep journeys and sleep soundscapes.
-When a Muse S is connected to the Muse App via Bluetooth, the Go-to-Sleep section of the app will automatically unlock.
+Specific to Muse S headbands, under the Sleep section (moon icon) you’ll find all Sleep journeys and Sleep soundscapes.
+When a Muse S is connected to the Muse App via Bluetooth, the Sleep section of the app will automatically unlock.